cdl-geneseo/geneseo-dictionary/H/ho.md

 # ho

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : ho

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 n. (derogatory) A sexually promiscuous person, usually femaleSource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006 Of those surveyed in 2008, 88.6% recognized the word, and 0% learned the word in Geneseo.Talbot, 2008As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)